 According to the ICANN Bylaws, the ALAC Chair has to be formally elected.
 Other selections and appointments can be made by Consensus, but failing that, elections can always be used as a last resort.

 Elections and selections can take place by electronic mail, online ballot, written ballot, or any other convenient and accurate means that are deemed to provide appropriate degree of confidentiality.

+If, following the close of the acceptance period or after all nominations have been accepted, there is only one candidate for a given position, or if as the process continues one or more candidates withdraw leaving only one remaining candidate, the sole candidate will be declared the winner by acclamation.

 Procedures for the Election of Chair and Selection of the ALAC Leadership Team